oreillymedia/promptlab/README.md

 # Installation

 Promptlab uses Pyinstaller to create a single executable file.
-To install it, [download the latest release](https://github.com/oreillymedia/promptlab/releases) and put it somewhere in your path.
+To install it, [download the latest release](https://github.com/oreillymedia/promptlab/releases), unzip it, and then put it somewhere in your path.
 You will likely also need to [enable it to run on a mac by changing the permissions](https://iboysoft.com/howto/cannot-be-opened-because-it-is-from-an-unidentified-developer.html).

 To test that it's working correctly, run:

 ```
-promptlab version
+./promptlab/promptlab/promptlab version
 ```

 Note that it's pretty slow to start.
 This is an artifact of the way Pyinstaller works when it builds a single file for distribution.
 Once it's running, it's pretty fast.
 I should probably make a REPL for it.